enormandeau/mapcomp/README.md

 ./mapcomp
 ```

 You can now look at the figures in the `04_figures` folder.
-Note that the data
-used for the tutorial is fake markers for two species based on a fake genome.
-As a result, the figures look too good.
-However, if you can make the tutorial
-work, then using mapcomp on your data is as easy as preparing the .csv file,
-getting and indexing the reference genome and running `./mapcomp`.

 # TODO